magnars/optimus/README.md

 A Ring middleware for frontend performance optimization.

-It serves your static assets as:
+It serves your static assets:

- - in production: optimized bundles
+ - in production: as optimized bundles
- - in development: unchanged, individual files
+ - in development: as unchanged, individual files

 In other words: Develop with ease.
 Optimize in production.